 Today, I got a guest blog post from Dan Go.
 Dan is a trainer I have known for a few years, and he shares with you a few sins he sees in the gym.

-There are so many times I hit the gym and find people mistakenly doing the same exact sins to start their workouts.
+So often hit the gym and find people mistakenly doing the same sins to start their workouts.
 They either hit the treadmills or do some light stretching and *think* they are ready to go.

-What these people don’t know is that they are literally taking one step forward in looking good but taking two steps back in actually feeling good.
+These people don’t know that they are taking one step forward in looking good but taking two steps back in actually feeling good.

-With each sin you learn about you’ll also discover a solid solution to replace them in your workouts and get a quick glimpse into what is called The Peak Performance Formula.
+With each sin you learn about, you’ll also discover a solid solution to replace them in your workouts and get a quick glimpse into the Peak Performance Formula.

-It is a 3 Step Sequence that will enhance you body in ways you would not have imagined and most importantly it will heal your old injuries while bulletproofing your body from new ones.
+It is a 3 Step Sequence that will enhance your body in ways you would not have imagined, and most importantly, it will heal your old injuries while bulletproofing your body from new ones.

-The side benefit of doing the Peak Performance Formula before your workouts is that you’ll also move and feel 10 years younger.
+The side benefit of doing the Peak Performance Formula before your workouts are that you’ll also move and feel ten years younger.

 Your Fascial Tissue Needs MAJOR Repair